Rajeeb Samdani

 Rajeeb Samdani (born 28 March 1974) is a Bangladeshi industrialist and art collector.
 As of 2021, he is the managing director of Golden Harvest Group, a Bangladeshi conglomerate, and the founder and trustee of Samdani Art Foundation which produces the Dhaka Art Summit.
+He was awarded the Commercially Important Person (CIP) status by the Ministry of Commerce of Bangladesh in 2022, in recognition of Golden Harvest InfoTech Limited's consistent performance as one of the top exporters in the information technology sector.
+The company received the National Export Trophy for three consecutive financial years: 2019–20, 2020–21, and 2021–22.